 Coordinate test and inspection requirements in this Article with input from Owner's testing agency.

-Testing Agency: Owner will engage a qualified testing agency to perform tests and inspections and prepare test reports.
+Testing Agency: Owner will engage a qualified testing agency to perform inspections and prepare inspection reports.

 Inspections: Air barrier materials and installation are subject to inspection for compliance with requirements.
 Inspections may include the following: